srgokribb/Rifdock-Total-Setup/README.md

 - PyRosetta4
 - PatchDock
 - PsiPred
-- Environment modules 4.5.2 (It is necessary to load other version of GCC.)
+- Environment modules 4.5.2 (It is necessary to load another version of GCC.)
 - GCC-6.5.0 (Necessary to build and run rifdock)
 - **Rosetta_3.9 compiled as cxx11_omp (Re2c and Ninja are needed)**
 - **RifDock (Boost 1.65.0 is needed)**